uvarc/rc-learning/content/courses/opencv/index.md

 The `cv2.imshow()` method displays the image on our screen.
 The `cv2.waitKey()` function waits for a key to be pressed.
 This is important otherwise our image would display and immediately disappear before we even see the image.
 The call of `destroyAllWindows()` should be placed at the end of any script that uses the `imshow` function.

 >**Note:** Before you run the code through the Spyder IDE, go to `Run` > `Run configuration per file` and select `Execute in dedicated console` first.
 Then, when you run the code uyou need to actually click the image window opened by OpenCV and press a key on your keyboard to advance the script.
-OpenCV cannot monitor your terminal for input so if you a press a key in the terminal OpenCV will not notice.
+OpenCV cannot monitor your terminal for input so if you press a key in the terminal OpenCV will not notice.

 Alternatively, we can use the `matplotlib` package to display an image.